jrmh96/hideHTML/README.md

+I can't find the original tutorial anymore
-hide html chrome extension - originally for blocking the 'hot network questions' thing in stackoverflow bc I find it distracting
+Hide html chrome extension - originally for blocking the 'hot network questions' thing in stackoverflow When loading unpacked only include src folder.